PierreTurnbull/testgd/README.md

 PROJECTION=<projection> npm run render:clean
 ```

 Projection format: JSON.
 Specify a list of key-boolean values, or true for all elements.
 Eg: `PROJECTION={"character1":true,"character2":{"action1":true,"action2":true}}`.
-This targets all actions for character1, and action1 from character2.
+This targets all actions of character1, and action1 and action2 of character2.

 ## Architecture